Darien Risk of Injury to a Minor Lawyer

 - A parent engages in dangerous horseplay

-Risk of Injury Statute
+What is Risk of Injury to Minors?

 Although Connecticut lawmakers have enacted numerous provisions to ensure the safety of children and teens, one statute commonly invoked is Section 53-21(a) of the Connecticut code which is entitled “Injury or risk of injury to, or impairing morals of, children.”
 The statute describes four separate offenses, all of which are considered felonies.

-Darien risk of injury to minors lawyers know the first provision is the broadest.
+Darien risk of injury to minors attorneys know the first provision is the broadest.
 It prohibits placing a minor under the age of 16 in any situation likely to injure the child’s health or impair the child’s morals.
 Because this prohibition is not specific about which conduct is and is not permitted, it is crucial in court to ensure that the facts of the situation are presented fully and accurately and that the right arguments are brought forth to show those facts in the most advantageous light.

 The second provision is the most serious.
 Section 53-21(a)(2) prohibits an adult from touching the intimate body parts of a minor under the age of 16 (or allowing the minor to touch the intimate parts of an adult) in an indecent and sexual manner likely to impair the minor’s health or morals.